Site icon ASCE's 2021 Infrastructure Report Card

 Lame-Duck Look Ahead: Water Resources Development Act

-water resources development act
+water resources development act of 2022

 With the midterm elections less than a week away, pressure continues to mount on Congress to pass several critical year-end pieces of legislation.
 Included in this slate will be the 2022 Water Resources Development Act (WRDA).
 WRDA, the biennial legislation which authorizes water resources projects for the U.S. Army Corps of Engineers (USACE) and makes key reforms to water infrastructure policy, has historically enjoyed bipartisan support.
 Because of this, WRDA has been passed into law every two years for well over a decade.